yourhead/lockdown/README.md

 # Lockdown

+> Lockdown has reached end-of-life.
+We are winding this product down.
+It will still be available for purchase for a short while after which we will continue to offer support for it for as long as we can.
+However we are recommending users move to other products that similar functionality.
+Check the RapidWeaver Commmunity pages, there are a number available today.

 ### Secure your pages.
 #### originally by LogHound
 Lockdown is a plugin that will easily secure your RapidWeaver pages.